fleaflet/flutter_map/docs/introduction/how-does-it-work.md

 ![x/y/z to Lat/Lng](https://wiki.openstreetmap.org/w/images/thumb/1/1f/Tile_to_latlon.png/450px-Tile_to_latlon.png)

 These images show the mathematics required to convert between Latitude and Longitude & the x/y/z format and vice-versa respectively.
-All credit goes to Open Street Maps.
+All credit for the above images goes to the Open Street Maps foundation.

 ## Tile Providers